 If you have any questions about Children, Youth, & Family at St. Luke's, please contact us.

 Children are welcome at all services!
 St. Luke's offers two services specially geared towards children and families: a weekly 9:15 am Sunday service during the school year, and a 5:30 pm monthly evening service service.

 We include children of all ages at our 9:15 am Sunday Service.
 Children participate in the choir, on the altar, within the sermon, and reading at the pulpit weekly.

 Supper Chapel, our 5:30 pm Monthly Weeknight Service is an inter-generational, family friendly service where children have a front row seat and wisdom and love is shared among all ages.
 Children and teens are able to participate at the altar, and take on roles that may be new to them.
-Service is preceded by a light meal in the School Dining Room.
-This service meets in the School Auditorium this summer.
+For service schedules, click here.

 Nursery care is offered for our youngest members, birth through age 5.
 Families are encouraged to bring children to the service.
 Please ask the ushers for the location of the nursery.

 Sunday School follows the 9:15 am family service during the school year for ages 4 through 18.
 Fun and creative classes are lead by artistic and passionate teachers who engage children with bible stories through art, movement, and service.